Europol’s Accountability: Tension Between Secrecy and Supervision

 By Ariana, Beatrice and Elsa

 Due to increasing global mobility and security challenges, Europe has reinforced its border management strategies.
 The European Border and Coast Guard Agency, commonly known as Frontex, is essential to this policy.
-Frontex assumes a lead position in managing the European Union’s external borders.
+Frontex is in charge of assisting the Member States in managing the European Union’s external borders.
 On this subject, a new system will be implemented: the European Travel Information System (ETIAS).
 This new system contributes to fortifying the external European borders, and Frontex has a significant role in its implementation.

 Photo: European Travel to Become Payable: EU Introduces ETIAS.
 Source: Collage The Gaze